-- King Charles II (1630-1685) was the monarch of England, Scottland and Wales.
+- King Charles II (1630-1685) was the monarch of England, Scotland and Wales.
 He was rarely ever seen without having spaniels near him at his feet.
 During this time there were no dog registries, dog shows or serious dog breeders.
-These spaniels though was portrayed in paintings.
+These spaniels though were portrayed in paintings.
 In fact, King Charles II made a law allowing that the King Charles Spaniel be accepted into any public building included the Houses of Parliament.
 By the 1850’s, England started taking dog breeding and showing very seriously.
 Over many decades of breeding along with a financial incentive by American Roswell Eldridge the breed of Cavalier King Charles Spaniel came to fruition in 1928.

 - The first recorded Cavalier living in America was in 1956 by W. Lyon Brown and Elizabeth Spalding.
 They started the Cavalier King Charles Club USA.
-The American Cavalier King Charles Spaniel Club was created in 1994 and in 1995 the AKC recognized the breed and the ACKCSC as it’s parent club.
+The American Cavalier King Charles Spaniel Club was created in 1994 and in 1995 the AKC recognized the breed and the ACKCSC as its parent club.

 - The Cavalier King Charles Spaniel is ranked as the 18th most popular pure-breed in the US.

-Personality Of The Cavalier King Charles
+Personality Traits of the Cavalier King Charles Spaniel